-20 Our results are robust to also including an intercept or lags of cyclical unemployment.
-Also, in terms of a possible error-in-variables problem due to measurement error for cyclical unemployment, we have conducted a Hausman test using the lagged unemployment rate and lagged first differences of the consider the natural rate hypothesis (i.e., a vertical long-run Phillips curve) by testing whether the sum of δ 's is significantly less than 1.
-Of course, as famously pointed out by Sargent (1971), the Solow-Tobin test is only informative about the natural rate hypothesis when inflation contains a unit root.
-Regardless, the 95% confidence intervals for the sum of the δ 's reported in Table 6 always contain 1.
-Hence, the natural rate hypothesis is supported by the data.21 Second, there is strong evidence supporting the existence and nonlinearity of a short-run tradeoff between inflation and cyclical unemployment for the full sample and the first subsample.
-For the full sample, the best specification is the nonlinear model related to the level of lagged inflation only (NL- π) according to adjusted R^2 , AIC and SIC.
+&lt;sup>20Our results are robust to also including an intercept or lags of cyclical unemployment.
+Also, in terms of a possible error-in-variables problem due to measurement error for cyclical unemployment, we have conducted a Hausman test using the lagged unemployment rate and lagged first differences of the unemployment rate as instruments and found no evidence of endogeneity.
+Meanwhile, the timing of the subsamples is chosen based on Atkeson and Ohanian (2001) and King and Morley (2007).

+hypothesis is supported by the data.
+Second, there is strong evidence supporting the existence and nonlinearity of a short-run tradeoff between inflation and cyclical unemployment for the full sample and the first subsample.
+For the full sample, the best specification is the nonlinear model related to the level of lagged inflation only (NL- $\pi$ ) according to adjusted R-squared, AIC and SIC.
 The nonlinearity coefficient $\beta_3 = -0.134$ is statistically significant at the 5% level, implying that a higher level of inflation corresponds to a greater tradeoff.
 A likely explanation for this nonlinearity is that inflation expectations are not as well-anchored at high levels of inflation, with cyclical unemployment generating a larger change in inflation in this case.
-The same result and general reasoning apply for the first subsample in which the best model is the full nonlinear model (NL-Full) measured by adjusted R^2 and AIC, or the NL- π model based on the SIC.
-In this case, the nonlinearity coefficient β_3 is statistically significant at 5% level and quantitatively similar for both models, specifically, -0.145 in the NL-Full model and -0.143 in the NL- π model.
-By contrast, for the second subsample, the short-run tradeoff has weakened and possibly even disappeared, as none of the tradeoff coefficients β_1, β_2 and β_3 is statistically significant for the models considered.
+The same result and general reasoning apply for the first subsample in which the best model is the full nonlinear model (NL-Full) measured by adjusted R-squared and AIC, or the NL- $\pi$ model based on the SIC.
+In this case, the nonlinearity coefficient $\beta_3$ is statistically significant at 5% level and quantitatively similar for both models, specifically, -0.145 in the NL-Full model and -0.143 in the NL- $\pi$ model.
+By contrast, for the second subsample, the short-run tradeoff has weakened and possibly even disappeared, as none of the tradeoff coefficients $\beta_1, \beta_2$ and $\beta_3$ is statistically significant for the models considered.
 The vanishing tradeoff between inflation and cyclical unemployment in the second subsample is in accordance with the findings of Atkeson and Ohanian (2001) and could reflect a strong anchoring of inflation expectations in the recent sample period (see IMF, 2013).